jrhoun/jrhoun-help/docs/commerce/Installation-and-Upgrades/quick-start-guide.md

 ## What's Next

 Doing more than just checking things out?
-Learn more about [Installation and Upgrades](../../installation-and-upgrades/README.md).
+See the [Installation Overview](../installation-guide/installation-overview/).

 Want to get a store up and running in minutes?
-Learn about [Accelerators](../../user-guide/getting-started/accelerators/README.md).
+Learn about [Accelerators](../../user-guide/getting-started/accelerators/).